plaetzchen79/redux-test/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Next step - where to update data in a real db?
+Where do we update a real database or make a call to an HTTP-Server when reducers do not change data?
+Of course this could be done in a component before dispatching the action.

+`this.saveData(data) // POST request to server
+  .map(res => this.store.dispatch(action)
+  .subscribe()`

+For ngrx an operation like an HTTP call is a side effect.
+If the component should not care about this side effect we can use [ngrx/effects](https://github.com/ngrx/platform/blob/master/docs/effects/README.md).
+With ngrx/effects you can isolate this 'side effect' from the component.

+But: using ngrx effects can lead to much more boilerplate code (with kind of strange syntax if you ask me).
+A good article can be found here: [ngrx and side effects- how and how not to](https://medium.com/@m3po22/stop-using-ngrx-effects-for-that-a6ccfe186399)

 ## Running unit tests
 Actually i do not care for testing here (shame on me).